Last Updated on 16th December 2020 by Sophie Nadeau

 Though not a yearly event, the Hôtel de Ville Christmas Market is one of the top festive attractions in Paris on the years when it is held.
 Prior to 2018, there was an ice skating rink where revellers could glide along to views of the River Seine and Notre Dame Cathedral!

-Since then, the festive event has been replaced with a more environmentally-friendly attraction and 2019 marks the second edition of the Hôtel de Ville Christmas Market.
+Since then, the festive event has been replaced with a more environmentally-friendly attraction and 2020 marks the third edition of the Hôtel de Ville Christmas Market.
 Head to the Mairie de Paris at this time and you can expect to find a winter wonderland of snow-covered trees, sapins (fir trees), and two carousels.

 In total, there are fewer stalls than some of the other Christmas Markets in Paris, including that of the Tuileries Garden and the Christmas Market held at La Défense.
 With this being said, you’ll find a selection of high quality products for sale at the dozen or so stalls, with the theme being ‘made in France’, and specifically ‘fabriqué à Paris’.